-A.) Summary of what the rulemaking would do:
+A.) Summary of what the rulemaking will do:

-This rulemaking package proposes to amend 30 Texas Administrative Code (TAC), Chapter 290, Subchapter D, and Chapter 291, Subchapter L, for consistency with the TWC, §§13.1394 and 13.1395; to add weather resiliency and generator maintenance requirements consistent with the Winter Storm Uri After Action Review findings; and to clarify and streamline existing state rules.
+This adopted rulemaking package will amend 30 Texas Administrative Code (TAC), Chapter 290, Subchapter D, and Chapter 291, Subchapter L, for consistency with the TWC, §§13.1394 and 13.1395; to add weather resiliency and generator maintenance requirements consistent with the Winter Storm Uri after-action review findings; and to clarify and streamline existing state rules.